The Bankrate promise

-Determining whether you should lease or buy a car depends on a careful assessment of your personal finances and your driving habits.
-Think about how much you can comfortably afford to pay upfront and each month, and consider how many miles you spend on the road to figure out the most cost-effective way to hit the highway.
+Determining whether you should lease or buy a car depends on a careful assessment of your finances and driving habits.
+Think about how much you can comfortably afford to pay upfront each month and consider how many miles you spend on the road to figure out the most cost-effective way to hit the highway.

 When you know what kind of car you want, crunch the numbers with a lease versus buy calculator.
 Also, shop around for financing and compare your rates to ensure you make the best financial move.